ChrstphrHll/npc_gen/students/Jaedyn Arbane.md

 ---
 ### Description
 - 1st year Half-Elf Paladin in Treskal
-- straight platinum hair that's a buzz cut, Amber eyes, and Dark Tan skin
+- long wavy strawberry blond hair that's plain, Amber eyes, and Dark Tan skin
 - Is Private and Picky, and has Invention as their ideal

 ### Organizations